 - If you have uploaded a TMX file during the first phase of the project creation, the system will create a translation memory using this file, and associate it with the project.
 This is also not recommended in many cases as you will face the same problem of having to remember where you stored your translation for future projects unless you update the TM settings after it was created to categorize the database.
 The recommended step is to create a new TM before creating projects if you have received a TMX file from your client.

-- If you specified a client or project group for the project, the system will enable the relevant translation memory from the ones that you have already created in Smartcat for this client or project group (see our section about setting you your account).
+- If you specified a client or project group for the project, the system will enable the relevant translation memory from the ones that you have already created in Smartcat for this client or project group (see our section about setting up your account).
 This is the preferred method as it makes linguistic asset management and project management easier.

 You can change TM settings on the Translation Memory tab.